 The Company commits to safeguard the health and safety of every individual who steps into its buildings, an area of such critical importance considering the vast number of annual visitors across the properties.
-For instance, one of the Company's retail centres records an impressive number of nearly 5 million people each year.
+It is worth pointing out that, one of the Company's retail centres records an impressive number of nearly 5 million people each year.
 This considerable volume underlines the paramount importance of rigorous health and safety practices.
 To uphold and continually enhance this standard, the Company engages in a robust partnership with dedicated facility managers and expert safety engineers, whose sole focus is to ensure that every asset operates within the safest conditions possible.